teloe/snazzymenu/README.md

 Define the number in pixels you would like to have snazzyMenu change from mobile to desktop version.

 #### menuBtn
-WORK IN PROGRESS - Setting this option value to false will remove the menu controls and show the top level menu items on desktop view only.
+WORK IN PROGRESS - Setting this option value to ```false``` will remove the menu controls (logo, phone, location, and hamburger buttons) and show the top level menu items on desktop view only, making it look more like a traditional nav.

 #### toggleBtn
 For mobile viewports, there are dropdown icons to toggle sub-menus.
 By default, these icons are carets.
 You can change this option to ```'plus'``` if you'd prefer these icons to be plus signs.